Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Pondicherry Restaurants - Where to Eat in Pondicherry

-There's no doubts that Pondicherry has some great restaurants.
+There's no doubt that Pondicherry has some great restaurants.
 Based on all the Pondicherry restaurants that I tried, I made a list of the best Pondicherry restaurants.
 Some of them are so good, I made my parents parcel food from there and fly it back to Goa when they visited Pondy.
 Yup, it's that good.
 You can read this guide to the best restaurants in Pondicherry.

 Pondicherry Hotels - Where to Stay in Pondicherry